 Styling of each widget is possible via additional CSS (see FAQ).

 From version 1.1.0 onwards, this plugin incorporates the Shortcode API.
-You can now embed tags inside posts and pages like this:
+You can now place shortcodes inside posts and pages like this:

 [osinsl avatar="Avatar Name"]

 See the section on Shortcodes for more information.